pyodide/pyodide-blog/content/posts/jspi-and-function-pointer-cast-handling.md

 * Handling function pointer casts
 * C++ exceptions and Rust panics
 * libffi/ctypes
-* Dynamic loading of late-binding symbols
+* Resolution of late-binding symbols from dynamic libraries

 To make JSPI work with these features, there are two possible approaches: either we can somehow replace the JavaScript frame with equivalent WebAssembly